 JSP declarations let you define page-level variables to save information or define supporting methods that the rest of a JSP page may need.
-If you find yourself including too much code, it is usually better declarations with a semicolon, as any content must be valid Java statements: <%! int i=0; %>.
+If you find yourself including too much code, it is usually better off in a separate Java class.
+Declarations are found within the <%! ... %> tag.
+Always end variable declarations with a semicolon, as any content must be valid Java statements: <%! int i=0; %>.